-Research focuses primarily on the interdisciplinary application of engineering feedback analysis, dynamics, and control tools to problems in climate; principally solar geoengineering and climate dynamics/variability.
+Research focuses primarily on the interdisciplinary application of engineering feedback analysis, dynamics, and control tools to problems in climate; principally solar climate engineering (aka geoengineering) and climate dynamics/variability.
 Additional interests include control of fluid dynamics, vibration and noise, and telescope control.

-Geoengineering refers to large-scale intentional intervention in the climate system as a possible additional tool to help manage some impacts of climate change; an example would be adding aerosols to the stratosphere to reflect some sunlight.
-This doesn’t reduce the need to cut greenhouse gas emissions, nonetheless deploying some amount of geoengineering might reduce climate damages, and more research is needed to evaluate it.
+Climate Engineering refers to large-scale intentional intervention in the climate system as a possible additional tool to help manage some impacts of climate change; an example would be adding aerosols to the stratosphere to reflect some sunlight.
+This doesn’t reduce the need to cut greenhouse gas emissions, nonetheless deploying some amount of Climate Engineering might reduce climate damages, and more research is needed to evaluate it.

 - Holistic Assessment of SO2 injections into the stratosphere: can we combine aerosol injection at different latitudes to improve climate outcomes or meet specific goals?
 (A start towards “well-designed” geoengineering!)
 Joint with PNNL and NCAR.